 Leaders in Engineering Excellence and Diversity (LEED) Scholarship

 The Leaders in Engineering Excellence and Diversity (LEED) Scholars Program provides undergraduate students directly admitted to the College of Engineering with an annually-renewable financial scholarship, as well as social and academic support through the Diversity Affairs Office.
-Annual scholarship awards range from $1,500 to full tuition.
+Annual scholarships range from $1,500 to a limited number of full-tuition awards.
 Incoming engineering undergraduate students who identify as one or more of the following will be automatically considered for a LEED Scholarship:

 - low income, or